 - Apex Legends Tier List

-We started from the strongest players in Apex Legends down to the weakest ones.
+In this part, we are going to individually explain why each legend, is ranked the way they are in this Tier List.
+We started from the strongest characters in Apex Legends down to the weakest ones.
 Although the professionals that look like they have swallowed an aim-bot would make all of them look amazing, the average player could get some value out of these rankings.

 Wow, what a surprise, it’s Wraith.